Does Medicare Cover Vision?

 Generally speaking, Medicare Part B will not cover routine eye exams or eyeglasses and contacts except under specific circumstances:

 - If you’ve already been diagnosed with diabetes, Part B will cover you for an annual eye exam for diabetic retinopathy.
-But, even with this coverage you will be responsible for the copayment and any part of your annual Part B deductible that hasn’t been met.
+Even with this coverage you will be responsible for the copayment and any part of your annual Part B deductible that hasn’t been met.

 - If you are considered at risk for glaucoma (buildup of pressure in the eyes) you will be covered for an annual glaucoma test.